-In contrast, for budding speciation, the age rank of the oldest and youngest species was erroneously determined in 2.2% of the simulations in the absence of extinction, increasing to 7.5% and 12.2% for intermediate and high extinction, respectively (Figure SM3b).

-Under bifurcating speciation, the age ranking of two randomly selected was incorrect in 6% and 8%, for intermediate and high extinction, respectively (Figure SM4a).
-Under budding speciation, the error exceeded 25%, irrespectively of the extinction level (Figure SM4b).
+In contrast, for budding speciation, the age rank of the oldest and youngest species was erroneously determined in 2.2% of the simulations in the absence of extinction, increasing to 7.5% and 12.2% for intermediate and high extinction, respectively (Fig. SM3b).
+Thus, under the assumption of budding speciation, there is a substantial risk of mistaking a younger and an older species for the oldest and youngest species in the clade, respectively.
+The error in age ranking of two randomly selected species was even higher, exceeding 25%, irrespectively of the extinction level (Fig. SM4b).